 Connections-based Learning can be boiled down to 3 lenses.
 They are called lenses because the approach requires educators to look differently at subjects, curriculum, and projects.
 See Sean explain the lenses on Teacher Tech Trials below.

 After designing the #CBL with students and connecting with the global or local learning partner(s), the next step is to respond.
 What needs to be done or created in order to help the learning partner?
 What skills are needed to make that happen?
-Time needs to be taken to allow students to make genuine responses to the provocation and students need support as they try to meet what they see as they needs to which they have been exposed.
+Time needs to be taken to allow students to make genuine responses to the provocation and students need support as they try to meet what they see as the needs to which they have been exposed.

 While this Collaboration Lens is on, connection is fundamental to the experience.
 We ask students to "Work Out Loud".
 That means that that they share what they are doing, as they are doing it.
 They are also keeping an ear open to how they can help others.
 Using digital portfolios is a big part of the Collaboration Lens.
 This gives students a place for voice and empowerment to bring about positive change.
 They share their experience and are open to feedback from multiple sources to advance their own learning.

 The idea behind the Connections-based Learning Cultivation Lens is to really focus on the why's.
 Why are we connecting with whom we are connecting?
 Why are we responding in the way we are responding?
 If it all doesn't lead to betterment, then it shouldn't be done.
+The betterment is broken down into three categories: a better you, a better me, and a better us.

 Does what we are doing help others?
 Does it make positive change in the world?
 Does it move others forward in their learning or the work that they are doing?